 It proved very popular on twitter and I was told it was also helpful, so I’ve taken the liberty to reproduce it here.

-For regular writing tips, join my mailing list for my monthly newsletter, ‘By the Letter’.
+For regular writing tips, join the mailing list for my monthly newsletter, ‘By the Letter’.
 Sign up here and go here for past issues.